mit-ll/CEP/README.md

 v2.61 - (2 October 2020)
   - Added initial simulation support for Cadence XCellium
   - Cosim: Expanded DDR3 memory size to support "larger" bare-metal executables created by the new RISCV toolchain released with v2.6

+v2.7 - (28 October 2020)
+* Added support for RISC-V ISA tests (under ./cosim/isaTests)
+* Updated license statements to BSD-2-Clause
+* KNOWN ISSUES:
+  - The iCacheCoherency passes when running bare-metal simulation, but fails when running on the VC-707.
+There is an issue with the iCache protocol that the tight-looped iCache coherency test results in one or more of the Rocket Cores (there are 4 in the CEP) L1 iCache not getting the value associated with the most recent write to instruction memory.

+    Functionally, this should only cause an issue when dealing with self-modifying code, which is an atypical coding practice.

+  - The following cosim tests fail when run under RHEL using the "new" RISC-V toolchain:
+    - bareMetalTests/cacheCoherence
+    - isaTests/rv64mi-p-access
+    - isaTests/rv64ud-p-ldst

 ## Licensing
 The CEP been developed with a goal of using components with non-viral, open source licensing whenever possible.
 When not feasible (such as Linux), pointers to reference repositories are given using the [get_external_dependencies.sh](./get_external_dependencies.sh) script.